LemonPi/lemonpi.github.io/projects/binder/index.md

 </div>
 Built and designed with OpenScad (Which I learned for this purpose)

 Low fidelity physical functional prototype that I built to demonstrate feasibility.
 The prototype illustrated how the shield could provide the function of the leaves,
 thus the leaves and the boosters could be removed, making the solution more efficient.

 <div class="frames">
 <img src="closedposition.jpg">
 <p>Closed position</p>
 </div>

 With both sides constrained, a force buckles the spine from configuration to configuration

 <div class="frames">
 <img src="opening.jpg">
 <p>Opening with a push</p>
 </div>

 There are two stable states of buckling, and a push transitions between the two

 <div class="frames">
 <img src="openposition.jpg">
 <p>Open position</p>
 </div>

 Close with the same push, with both sides constrained (in this case by the table)

 <div class="frames">
 <img src="closing.jpg">
 <p>Closing with a push</p>
 </div>

+<a name="gains"> </a>
 ##Gains from Experience
 --------------------
-- Solid modelling and animation with OpenScad
+- Learned how to solid model and animate with OpenScad
-- Physical prototyping experience
+- Gained physical prototyping experience
-- Process: creating a solution pool and combining component solutions
+- Refined process: create a solution pool then combine component solutions